 Please note that any supporting evidence received after 5 pm on 30th September will not be considered as part of the application and will mean the application is automatically disqualified from the process.

-1) must be full time students at a UK medical school.
+1) Full time students at a UK medical school.
 Students currently at secondary school and still considering a career in medicine are not eligible to apply

-2) must be from a BAME (Black and Minority Ethnic) background
+2) From a BAME (Black and Minority Ethnic) background

 - an excellent academic record; and

-- a demonstrable track record of giving back to society outside their medical studies.
+- an exceptional, demonstrable track record of giving back to society outside their medical studies.